 Stir in some freshly chopped herbs to the finished product.

-Mix with a tsp of curry powder for a curried rutabaga mash.
+Mix with a teaspoon of curry powder for a curried rutabaga mash.

 Try adding other boiled starchy vegetables such as carrots, potatoes or parsnips, for a tasty mixed root vegetable side dish.